-16.3.1 - Bonus Points - 1st and 2nd grades only
+16.3.1 - Bonus Points (1st and 2nd Grades only)

-- a) In order for the team batting first to gain one bonus point, it must bowl the opposition out for less than 75% of the target score. - b) In order for the team batting second to gain one bonus point, the target score must be achieved by the end of the 32nd over (or in a reduced overs match, it must bat for no more than 75% of its maximum number of overs). - c) Where matches are shortened and targets revised through the DLS method, bonus points do not apply.
+- a) In order for the team batting first to gain one bonus point, it must bowl the opposition out for less than 75% of the target score. - b) In order for the team batting second to gain one bonus point, the target score must be achieved by the 37th over (or in a reduced overs match, it must bat for no more than 75% of its maximum number of overs). - c) Where matches are shortened and targets revised through the DLS method, bonus points do not apply.